 12 Set up keys for SSH

 If you plan to push/pull using SSH, you need to set up SSH keys.
 You want to do this (or cache your username and password, chapter 11), so you don’t have to authenticate yourself interactively with GitHub over and over again.
-You’ll need to set this up on each computer you want to connect to GitHub from.
+I suggest you set up one of these methods of authentication on each computer you want to connect to GitHub from.

 12.1 SSH keys

 SSH keys provide a more secure way of logging into a server than using a password alone.
 While a password can eventually be cracked with a brute force attack, SSH keys are nearly impossible to decipher by brute force alone.
 Generating a key pair provides you with two long strings of characters: a public and a private key.
-You can place the public key on any server, and then unlock it by connecting to it with a client that already has the private key.
+You can place the public key on any server (like GitHub!), and then unlock it by connecting to it with a client that already has the private key (your computer!).
 When the two match up, the system unlocks without the need for a password.
 You can increase security even more by protecting the private key with a passphrase.